lulupac/pocketworkers/README.md

     p.put(10)
 ```

-Yes, I am pretty sure this is completely out-dated by some new cool features in Python 3.x, but this was quick (and dirty) and fun to do...
+You probably won't go very far with this, but it was quick (and dirty) and fun to do...